-- Expiration Concentrations: If leases for multiple tenants expire on or around the same date, this represents a potential risk that investors and/or lenders would want to be aware of.
-In a worst case scenario, none of the tenants renew their leases, which results in a drastic reduction in property income until the space is re-leased.
+- Expiration Concentrations: If leases for multiple tenants expire on or around the same date, this represents a potential risk that investors and lenders would want to be aware of.
+In a worst-case scenario, none of the tenants renew their leases, which results in a drastic reduction in property income until the space is re-leased.
 Less rental income equals lower net operating income and a lower valuation.

 - Tenant Roster: Who the tenants are has a major impact on the risk profile of the property.
 For example, a rent roll filled with unknown local businesses represents more risk than a rent roll filled with nationally recognized companies who are known to be financially strong.
 For this reason, bankers and investors like to review the names of each tenant and use them to research their financial condition.

-- Lease Lengths: The length of each lease is important because it allows the banker and/or lender to forecast how long the stream of income produced by the lease will last.
-Rent rolls with tenants on long term leases are preferred to those who have shorter term leases.
-In reality, most rent rolls tend to contain a mix of long and short term leases.
+- Lease Lengths: The length of each lease is important because it allows the banker and lender to forecast how long the stream of income produced by the lease will last.
+Rent rolls with tenants on long-term leases are preferred to those who have shorter term leases.
+In reality, most rent rolls tend to contain a mix of long and short-term leases.

 - Comparable Properties: From an investor standpoint, a rent roll can be particularly useful as a tool to compare market rates from one property to another.
-For example, if the target property has average rental rates of $15 PSF, but similar properties in the same market are leasing for $18 PSF, it can be a sign that there is room to raise rents, which is a positive for investors.
+For example, suppose the target property has average rental rates of $15 PSF, but similar properties in the same market are leasing for $18 PSF.
+In this case, it could be a sign that there is room to raise rents, which is a positive for investors.

 - Vacancy/Occupancy: A rent roll helps investors to determine the total number of rental units occupied versus the total available to rent.
-A high vacancy number raises the risk profile of the property unless there is a valid reason and/or pending leases for new tenants.
+A high vacancy number raises the risk profile of the property, unless there is a valid reason or pending leases for new tenants.